Microsoft 365 network connectivity overview

 Traditional network architectures and SaaS

-Traditional network architecture principles for client/server workloads are designed around the assumption that traffic between clients and endpoints does not extend outside the corporate network perimeter.
+Traditional network architecture principles for client/server workloads are designed around the assumption that traffic between clients and endpoints doesn't extend outside the corporate network perimeter.
 Also, in many enterprise networks, all outbound Internet connections traverse the corporate network, and egress from a central location.

 Identifying Microsoft 365 network traffic